 Line a baking sheet (with sides) with parchment paper — I love these pre-cut sheets from King Arthur — and dump the container of nonpareils in the middle.
 Give the pan a few gentle shakes to evenly spread the nonpareils across the surface.
 You want them in a single layer close together, even if they don’t take up the whole pan.

-In a saucepan or double boiler, melt the chocolate over low, stirring frequently.
+Melt the chocolate on low in a saucepan or double boiler, stirring frequently.
 Be careful not to get any water in the chocolate, and watch it closely so it doesn’t burn.

 Once it’s smooth, remove the pan from the heat and transfer the chocolate to a decorating bag that’s been fitted with a large round tip, like Wilton 1A.
 (Because the chocolate is runny, this is easiest if you have a second person to hold the bag with the tip folded up so that the chocolate doesn’t drain right out.)